QVote/AlgorandQVoteContracts/README.md

 ### DecisionQueue
 This smart contract is simply a reference to the 'up to 61 latest' decision smart contracts.
 The contracts referenced here are to be posted on the web app using the contracts.
 If you want to create an election and NOT have it be displayed on the web app, don't register it in the queue.

+# Demo 🤓
+Go to /notebooks

+And play around with the contracts yourself!

 # Tests :test_tube:
 # FILL THIS IN